Health Care in Tyler, TX

-East Texas Medical Center and Trinity Mother Frances Hospital, as well as smaller health-care providers, offer great healthcare options to Tyler residents.
+East Texas Medical Center and Trinity Mother Frances Hospital, as well as smaller health care providers, offer great health care options.

 Tyler is home to two full-service facilities that are also the top employers in the area, East Texas Medical Center and Trinity Mother Frances Hospital, as well as smaller health-care providers.
 As a result, East Texas residents can enjoy quality care close to home.

 ETMC has 454 beds and a Level I trauma center.
 The hospital has institutes dedicated to cancer, cardiovascular, neurological, orthopedic and urology, as well as a kidney transplant program and a behavioral health center.

 In the 1980s, ETMC began developing formal referring relationships with hospitals in other East Texas communities.
 ETMC now has 11 affiliate hospitals outside of Tyler.
 All told, the ETMC Regional Health Care System sees more than 300,000 patients a year.

 Trinity’s origins in Tyler date to 1937, when the Sisters of The Holy Family of Nazareth worked with city leaders and area physicians to bring a hospital to the community.
 The facility opened one day ahead of schedule when an explosion, that killed nearly 300 people and injured hundreds more, pressed the hospital into immediate action.